9001/copyparty/contrib/podman-systemd/README.md

 Use this configuration if you want to run copyparty in a Podman container, with the reliability of running the container under a systemd service.

 Documentation for `.container` files can be found in the [Container unit](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#container-units-container) docs.
-Systemd cannot does not understand `.container` files natively, so Podman converts these to `.service` files with a [systemd-generator](https://www.freedesktop.org/software/systemd/man/latest/systemd.generator.html).
+Systemd does not understand `.container` files natively, so Podman converts these to `.service` files with a [systemd-generator](https://www.freedesktop.org/software/systemd/man/latest/systemd.generator.html).
 This process is transparent, but sometimes needs to be debugged in case your `.container` file is malformed.
 There are instructions to debug the systemd generator in the Troubleshooting section below.

 To run copyparty in this way, you must already have podman installed.
 To install Podman, see: https://podman.io/docs/installation